stutijain2006/My-portfolio/README.md

 # My-portfolio
-A personal portfolio website showcasing my skills, projects, and resume—built with HTML, CSS, and JS, deployed via GitHub Pages.
+A responsive and interactive portfolio website built with HTML, CSS, and JavaScript to showcase my skills, projects, and technical journey as a student at IIT Roorkee.
+Includes sections for About Me, Tech Stack, Projects, Contact Form (integrated securely with Formspree), and resume download.
+Deployed using GitHub Pages with GitHub Actions for secure secret injection.